fluffy/blinky/README.md

 * nice box
 * battery with 2h life and USB charger
 * AC wall adapter power
-* RTC clock and battery
 * do SMPT LTC time codes on sync in / out

-* could we add flash video and flash detect
+* could we add flash video and flash detector for auto detect video latency